 Sometimes when you're working with date functions, the formula cell shows all number signs (hash tags, pound signs) instead of a number or date.

-NOTE: To enter the current date as a static value, that will not update, use the shortcut key: Ctrl + ;
+NOTE: To enter today's date as a static value, that will not update, use the shortcut key: Ctrl + ;

 For each of these Excel functions, the argument syntax is the same.
 There is only one required argument:

 The serial number represents a date, which Excel stores as numbers.

 This screenshot shows the MONTH function, with its syntax.

 In this example, there is a valid date in cell A2.